 You'll be the main conduit of communication between volunteers and management, so if you've got a cool head and know how to be a decisive diplomat, please apply!

 Because you get more of everything and pay less for it!

-Peer Mentors and Coordinators have the exclusive opportunity to join the team for an extended period and get the added bonus of reduced Placement Fees, as compensation for taking up these extra responsibilities.
+Peer Mentors have the exclusive opportunity to join the team for an extended period and get the added bonus of reduced Placement Fees, as compensation for taking up these extra responsibilities.
 So you get more hands-on experience on projects, as well as the experience of being a support and mentor to your teammates, and you pay less!
 Win/win

 + What we're looking for

-The Peer Mentor or Coordinator role best suits those who possess excellent empathy skills and who, ideally, have worked in a support or leadership role, like mentoring, teaching or support work before.
+The Peer Mentor role best suits those who possess excellent empathy skills and who, ideally, have worked in a support or leadership role, like mentoring, teaching or support work before.
 However, if you've got bags of enthusiasm, passion and kindness and have done some travelling before, these qualities are equally important.

 This higher-level role within the organisation will allow you to develop invaluable, transferable skills, which are imperative to a future career in mental health.
 You'll increase your working knowledge of leadership, problem solving, logistical support and effective communication - all qualities which look amazing on your CV!

 If you think you're a good fit for this role.

 If you have any questions, just email [email protected]